JeffreySanford/sound-of-freedom/scripts/docker/README.md

 ## Scripts

 - `compose-up.sh` — Start the stack.
+  - `start-ollama-only.sh` — Start the Ollama service only and check for availability.
 - `compose-down.sh` — Stop the stack via `docker compose down`.
 - `compose-cleanup.sh` — Remove local containers and images created by the stack (use with caution).